 Where do you think the world of innovation consulting is going?
 Who will succeed and who will fail?

 Businesses need to reinvent all parts of their business front to back.
 They don’t have time and resources to waste.
 Consultancies will come under increased scrutiny, and those that can demonstrate the tangible value they deliver will succeed, both in the numbers but also in the capability they build inside their clients.

 What would you say makes businessthreezero different?

-	We believe that reinvention happens at pace or not at all, and that requires everyone in the

-	business feeling part of a team on a mission – crystal clear and emotionally connected to a

-	compelling direction, empowered and skilled to accelerate change themselves.
-That’s our role –

-	creating a total business where meaningful change and innovation can thrive.
+We believe that reinvention happens at pace or not at all, and that requires everyone in the business feeling part of a team in a mission - crystal clear and emotionally connected to a compelling direction, empowered and skilled to accelerate change themselves - that’s our role creating a total business where meaningful change and innovation can thrive.